Greek PM faces coalition revolt over state TV shutdown

 Also on Wednesday, the Athens bourse was cut to emerging market status by index provider MSCI, making Greece the first country ever to lose the status of a developed market.
 The gesture was not only symbolically embarrassing but could also force fund managers that track indexes to ditch investments.

-That followed the derailing of Greece's privatization program earlier this week with the announcement that a gas firm could not be sold.
+That followed the derailing of Greece's privatisation programme earlier this week with the announcement that a gas firm could not be sold.
 The setbacks have reversed a rise in investor confidence that had prompted Samaras to say the risk of Greece being expelled from the euro zone was over and a "Greekovery" was under way.

 Centre-right leader Samaras has ruled in fragile coalition with the two centre-left parties since winning power last year.